douglasteeple/HomeServiceRobot/README.md

 ## Conclusion / Future work

 The Jetson TX2 is an excellent platform to implement this project.
 It has enough computing power to smoothly implement the robot motions.
 Using this platform I was able to successfully complete all aspects of the project.
-In the future it would be interesting to put the Jetson board on an actual \textit{roomba} or \textit{turlebot} robot and have it move through a real environment.
+In the future it would be interesting to put the Jetson board on an actual *roomba* or *turlebot* robot and have it move through a real environment.

 ## Home Service in Action